ckeditor/ckeditor5/docs/framework/contributing/development-environment.md

 ---
 category: framework-contributing
+meta-title: Development environment | CKEditor 5 Framework Documentation
 order: 10
 modified_at: 2022-09-29
 ---

 # Development environment

-The CKEditor 5 codebase is divided into multiple [npm](http://npmjs.com/) packages.
+The CKEditor&nbsp;5 codebase is divided into multiple [npm](http://npmjs.com/) packages.
 The main package is [`ckeditor5`](https://github.com/ckeditor/ckeditor5) which installs all project dependencies and various development-related resources such as:

 * the testing environment setup,
 * configuration for [Yarn](https://yarnpkg.com/),